-Nine states96 have taken steps to increase security regarding the use of bump stocks and trigger activators.
+Eleven states96 and the District of Columbia have taken steps to increase security regarding the use of bump stocks and trigger activators.
 Because each state defines these devices differently, these laws vary in strength.

 California bans the possession, manufacture, import, sale, gift or lease of “multiburst trigger activator[s]”97, defined as:

 (1) A device designed or redesigned to be attached to, built into, or used in conjunction with, a semiautomatic firearm, which allows the firearm to discharge two or more shots in a burst by activating the device.

 (2) A manual or power-driven trigger activating device constructed and designed so that when attached to, built into, or used in conjunction with, a semiautomatic firearm it increases the rate of fire of that firearm.98

 The penalty for possession is imprisonment for up to one year.99

 Connecticut bans the possession, manufacture, sale or transfer of “rate of fire enhancement[s]”, defined as: